boostercloud/booster/README.md

 ## Contributing

-We've built the foundations and demonstrated that this new model of programming works.
-Now it's time for you to join our community and help us to make it grow!
-Join a diverse and welcoming community of crazy developers trying to redefine the future.
-There's no small contribution, and all ideas are welcome.
-Of course, we can't guarantee any success, but we believe the journey will be worth it no matter what.
-Bold adventurers will be recognized as such!

 You can join the conversation and start contributing in any of the following ways:
 * [Say hello in Discord](https://discord.gg/bDY8MKx)
 * [Create a new issue in Github](https://github.com/boostercloud/booster/issues/new/choose)